 Then super unclear progression, but Y has no hadd as istihsan

+7:234 if two witnesses testify then die, do you still rule by qisas?
+Yes, cause its right of people, istiḥsān that I count it and judge based on it.

 7:235 I use istiḥsān, and I dislike killing a muslim by the testimony of kuffaar

 7:237 if a thobe is just 10 dirhams, is it mustahsan for the two witnesses to refuse to testify about the theft seeking to avoid the hadd for the thief